mnmlstme/unbundled/src/blog/05_patterns/itinerary.md

 customElements.define("blz-accommodation", BlzAccommodation);
 ```

+<aside>Need some basic Javascript syntax  here</aside>

 The class must extend the standard Javascript class `HTMLElement`, which means it
 has all the capabilities of any other HTML element.

-By registering the tag name `blz-place` and linking it to class `BlzPlace`,
+By registering the tag name `blz-accommodation` and linking it to class `BlzPlace`,
-you are going to tell the browser to use class `BlzPlace` instead of `HTMLElement`
+you are going to tell the browser to use class `BlzAccommodation` instead of `HTMLElement`
 to construct a new element node in the _DOM_—the Document Object Model.
 For now, this line can go in the same `<script>` tag as the class definition above.

+<aside>Need to know about the DOM.</aside>

 ---